GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 - You can enter your current weight.
 - You can add weight by pressing the button.

-Let's make this screen
+ make this screen
 ![bg right h:700px](images/2021-10-22-16-42-42.png)

 ---
 - To create a Chart, we need to prepare a database, which will be explained in the next lecture.
-- This time, let's paste the Chart image instead using actual chart.
+- This time,  paste the Chart image instead using actual chart.
   - I'll share the image with you via Slack.
   (You can also take a screenshot of the image on the right and use it)
 ![bg right h:350px](images/pet-weight-log-chart.png)